Cherreads

 Bruk!

-A trap left the squirrel dangling between trees.
-Its leg was caught in a rope Tono had prepared earlier.
+A trap left the squirrel dangling between the trees.
+Its leg was caught in a rope that Tono had set up earlier.

 I just realized that Tono had been shouting something while I was charging at the squirrel.

-I once again used the stance my body had taken when I lost consciousness.
-Channeling my strength while following the instructions in the book from Elder Hartono.
+I used the same stance my body had taken when I lost consciousness.
+I channeled my strength, following the instructions in the book from Elder Hartono.
 Once again, it felt as if nature itself was flowing through my veins.

 A punch produced a shockwave.
-But this time, I didn't immediately exhaust my energy.
-It turned out the instructions in the book allowed me to control my energy output.
+But this time, I didn't immediately exhaust myself.
+It turned out that the instructions in the book allowed me to control my energy output.

 The squirrel died with a hole in its stomach.
-The beast core inside shimmered with a golden light.
+Its beast core shimmered with a golden light.

 We began hunting with solid coordination.
-Tono, with his intelligence, set up various traps—hidden nets, pit traps, even decoys to attract beasts.
-Meanwhile, I used my physical strength to execute every trapped beast.
+Tono, being intelligent, set up various traps, such as hidden nets and pit traps, as well as decoys to attract beasts.
+Meanwhile, I used my strength to kill every trapped beast.
 What was once a dangerous fight turned into a one-sided slaughter.

 Beast after beast fell.
-Squirrels, wild boars, even some small wolves—all were powerless against our strategy.
+Squirrels, wild boars, and even small wolves were all powerless against our strategy.

 Gruuuuukkkk.

 My stomach growled.
-In the end, such an intense and exciting battle had to end with something ridiculous.
+Such an intense and exciting battle had to end with something ridiculous.

-"It seems we have to stop," Tono said, looking at my exhausted condition.
+"It seems we have to stop," Tono said, looking at how exhausted I was.

 "Look...
 How are we going to carry all these beast cores?"
-Tono said, pointing at the mountain of beast cores piled in front of us.
+Tono asked, pointing at the pile of beast cores in front of us.

-We exited through the portal carrying a large bag full of beast cores.
+We exited through the portal, each carrying a large bag of beast cores.

-But for a while now, something had been bothering me.
+But something had been bothering me for a while now.
 It felt as if all our movements were being watched.
-At first, I didn't know where it came from, but now the feeling grew stronger, and its origin seemed to be at the peak of Mount Kidang Alas.
+At first, I didn't know where the feeling came from, but now it grew stronger, and I sensed its origin was at the peak of Mount Kidang Alas.

 "Hey, why did you stop?
 What are you looking at?"
-Tono said, annoyed that I had suddenly halted my steps.
+Tono said, annoyed that I had suddenly stopped.

 "Ah, it's nothing.
 I just feel like we're being watched."

-"Don't think too much.
-It's probably just your imagination because you're too hungry."
+"Don't think too much of it.
+It's probably just your imagination because you're hungry."

-From the mountain top, the forest king, who had been asleep for decades, roared for the first time.
-A roar that shook the entire Kidang Alas.
+From the mountaintop, the forest king, who had been asleep for decades, roared for the first time.
+The roar shook the entire Kidang Alas.
 Birds flew away in panic.
 Small beasts ran for cover.

-Meanwhile, in a very distant place, the silhouette of the man who killed the Fist King felt the effect of that roar.
+Meanwhile, in a distant place, the man who had killed the Forest King felt the effect of the roar.
 A faint smile appeared on his face, hidden in the darkness.

 "Hehehe...
 What is the meaning of your roar, White Tiger?
-Have you found the last small piece?"
+Have you found the last piece?"

-Chaos erupted within the sect when we submitted our hunt to the Finance Division.
-The officer on duty nearly fell off his chair when he saw the contents of our bag.
+Chaos erupted within the sect when we submitted our findings to the Finance Division.
+The officer on duty nearly fell off his chair when he saw what was in our bag.

 Plak!